coralogix/terraform-coralogix-aws/modules/firehose/README.md

 As the parameter value expected is in string format of `${var}`, it is required to be escaped with `$$` in terraform to be interpreted as a string literal.
 For example, to set `subsystem_name` to the `${logGroup}` variable would be `subsystem_name = "$${logGroup}"`.

+Note: `RawText` integrationType does not support dynamic values.

 For more information - visit [Kinesis Data Firehose - Logs](https://coralogix.com/docs/aws-firehose/).